-Many people know that most frogs start their lives as tadpoles, which metamorph into mature toads over time.
+Many people know that most frogs start their lives as tadpoles, which metamorph into mature frogs over time.
 Toads are a type of frog, so you may be wondering if they too have tadpoles.
 So, do toads have tadpoles?

 Most toads lay eggs in water, which hatch into tadpoles.
 Over time, the tadpoles go through metamorphosis and transform into young toads.
 However, a few toad species do not have a tadpole stage – they lay eggs which then hatch into toadlets, or retain the eggs inside their bodies and give birth directly.